smartdevicelink/sdl_evolution/proposals/nnnn-reject-proprietary-http-systemrequests-when-ptu-not-in-progress.md

 1. The requestType is `PROPRIETARY` or `HTTP`
 2. There is a PTU procedure in progress
-3. The app that was sent the `OnSystemRequest` notification with the policy table snapshot is the one sending the `SystemRequest`.
+3. The app that was sent the `OnSystemRequest` notification with the policy table snapshot is the one sending the `SystemRequest`

 If Condition **1.** is met but **2.** and/or **3.** are not, the `SystemRequest` should be rejected.

 ### Adding check for PTU in progress

-Adding this check would require being able to access information about the Policy Table update status.
-One potential implementation would be to add a method `bool IsPTUSystemRequestAllowed(const uint32_t app_id)` in the `PolicyHandler` class and use the policy_manager method `PolicyManagerImpl::GetPolicyTableStatus()` method to check the PTU status
+Adding this check would require being able to access information about the PTU status.
+One potential implementation would be to add a method `bool IsPTUSystemRequestAllowed(const uint32_t app_id)` in the `PolicyHandler` class and use the policy_manager method `PolicyManagerImpl::GetPolicyTableStatus()` method to check the PTU status.

 - Implement method in `policy_handler.cc`